zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 Symbol extraction also has some denoising effect.
 Because symbolic extraction outputs the most significant features (or types), then the noise would be filtered out.
+That was about the overview of our project, Now my team member junming will talk about what methos we use.

 ### Slide 8
-That was about the overview of our project,
 Now let's have a look at what method we used to achieve our goal in the project.

 This is the structure of what we've done.